 Line a 24-cup mini muffin pan with liners.
 I sprayed mine with no-stick spray but had to use a knife to get them out and wouldn't recommend that.
 Save yourself the trouble and use the mini pan liners.

 Divide the batter between the cups.
-Add about 2 teaspoons of jelly to the top of the batter in each cup.
+Add about 2 teaspoons of jelly to the top of the batter in each cup, you can also do it the other way around and add the jelly to the bottom and the batter on top for a different effect.
 I used Santa Rosa Plum Jam that I had been hoarding since making it with friends at a jam party.
 I have to say the tart plum jam was such a nice contrast to the peanut butter.